Historical stock market: 7-10%

 How to Use

-- Enter your current age and planned retirement age.
+- Enter your current age and target retirement age.
+The gap between them determines how many years of compounding you have.

 Why Use This Tool?